Question: How Do I Help My Child Who Is Reading Below Grade Level?

 Reading Below Grade Level

-I certainly don’t expect this “label” to impact his future.
+I don’t expect this “label” to impact his future.
 He will most likely go to college and major in engineering or physics or IT because it’s his area of gifting.
 He is a child—impressing people with his reading skills is not high on his list.

 How does that variance in his reading skills test out accurately?
 Second graders are not very consistent at that age.
 They can be tired, bored, or distracted during a test.
 I would expect that to skew the results.